Megan Thee Stallion: Philanthropy

 She contributed $15,400 worth of Thanksgiving turkeys and helped hand them out to 1,050 households in need at the Houston Food Bank portwall pantry, in November 2019.
 In April 2020, she donated over $10,000 to bail relief effort for Houston protestors.
 The same month, Megan Thee Stallion teamed up with Amazon Music to donate to a Nursing Facility in Houston.
 All the proceeds collected from her collaboration with Beyoncé on the "Savage" remix went to Bread of Life, which helps local Houston communities with COVID-19 relief efforts.
 The song raised over $2.5 million.

 In October 2020, she partnered with Amazon Music's rap rotation and launched the "Don't Stop" scholarship fund that awarded two women of color pursuing associate, bachelor or postgraduate degrees, $10,000 each.
 In February 2021, she launched "Hotties Helping Houston" with US House Democrat Rep. Sheila Jackson Lee of Texas, the National Association of Christian Churches disaster services, Taraji P. Henson, 300 Entertainment, Maroon 5, Revlon, Mielle Organics, Fashion Nova, and Billie Eilish to help senior citizens and single moms recovering from the area's storm related devastation.

-In March 2021, she collaborated with Fashion Nova for the 'Women on Top" initiative, which would give away $1 million to support female-owned businesses and organizations.
+In March 2021, she collaborated with Fashion Nova for the 'Women on Top" initiative, which gave away $1 million to support female-owned businesses and organizations.
 The same month, along with Fashion Nova and journalist May Lee, they donated $50,000 after the Atlanta spa shootings to the legal non-profit, Advancing Justice Atlanta.